Siddhi-Wagh/Sales-Call-Pipeline-Analytics-Dashboard/README.md

 ## 6. Weekday Connectivity Analysis
 Connectivity is analyzed across weekdays to identify patterns in prospect engagement.

-## 7. Sales Pipeline Monitoring
-The dashboard also includes sales pipeline metrics such as:

 ---

 # 📅 Reporting Views